Nagoya University

 Specialized Courses common to all undergraduate schools

-Courses on interaction with society; Information Ethics and Law; Academic English; and Management
+Courses on interaction with society; Information Ethics and Law; Academic English; Academic Writing; and Management

 4)